When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results

-For all scenarios, when we compare the gendered competence groups, we see no significant difference in the fraction of \man or \woman characters written without suggestions or with \man suggestions.
-We do, however, observe a higher rate of \woman characters when suggested in the doctors and \textsc{Detectives} scenarios.
-This trend is significant for the \textsc{Detectives} scenario ($t(97)=2.742$, $\p\approx0.0304$) and marginally significant for the \textsc{Doctor} scenario ($t(103)=2.279$, $\p\approx0.0802$).
-This provides some evidence that \participants are more willing to accept anti-stereotypical suggestions when they (or their close friends) hold anti-stereotypical beliefs.
+For all scenarios, when we compare the gendered competence groups, we see no significant difference in the proportion of \man or \woman characters written without suggestions or with \man suggestions.
+We do, however, observe a higher rate of \woman characters when suggested in the \textsc{Doctor} and \textsc{Detectives} scenarios.
+This trend is significant for the \textsc{Detectives} scenario ($t(97)=2.742$, $\p\approx0.0304$, $d=0.555$) and marginally significant for the \textsc{Doctor} scenario ($t(103)=2.279$, $\p\approx0.0802$, $d=0.445$).
+This provides some evidence that participants are more willing to accept anti-stereotypical suggestions when they (or their close friends) hold anti-stereotypical beliefs.

+As we discuss in more detail in \autoref{sec:participant_attr_extra} in the appendix, we do not find evidence that participants' gender identity directly affects acceptance of gendered suggestions.
+However, we do find that men are more likely than women to endorse the belief that men are more competent than women ($t(412)=2.082$, $p\approx0.0379$, $d=0.209$).\footnote{This test was exploratory, not part of the main analysis, and was not pre-registered.
+As such, it was excluded from the Benjamini-Hochberg correction applied to the primary analyses.} These results highlight that binary gender identities do not capture a uniform set of experiences or beliefs.
+In contrast, measures of gender-related attitudes, though not uniformly predictive across writing scenarios, offer comparatively more insight into participants' interactions with gendered predictive text suggestions.